Homestead Skills--Planting

 Direct Seeding

 This is the low tech process of dropping seeds, usually one by one, into the furrow.
 I like to place enough seeds for a few rows into a bowl or plastic container to pick from.
-Do you put all your seeds in the open container as you never know when you'll spill it or the wind flip it.
+Do not put all your seeds in the open container as you never know when you'll spill it or the wind flip it.

 For early grow out of a new variety when you haven't many starting seeds, this is what we do, 1 by 1.
 This process involves a lot of kneeling and bending.